Ytimed2020/Ytimed2020.github.io/_pages/about.md

 Have a happy day!

-My name is Yudong Yang, I am an undergraduate graduate and currently working as a research assistant at Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), where my mentors are Lan Wang, Nan Yan and Rongfeng Su!
+My name is Yudong Yang, I am an undergraduate students  and currently working as a research assistant at Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), where my mentors are Lan Wang, Nan Yan and Rongfeng Su!

-Before joining SIAT, I have interned/worked in companies such as Sensetime, Xbotpark Robotics etc. And was a visiting student at SIAT!
+Before joining SIAT, I have interned in companies such as Sensetime, Xbotpark Robotics etc. And was a visiting student at SIAT etc. !

 My research interests include: AAI, speech LLM, etc.